QC-at-Davis/QCC/src/How-Quantum-Computing-Works/Superficial-Quantum-Mechanics/Superficial-Quantum-Mechanics.md

 # Superficial Quantum Mechanics

 Before we can start to understand how Qubits operate, there are some ideas in Quantum Mechanics you need to have a strong understanding of.
-A mastery of this material will prove invaluable in undrestanding the Bloch Sphere and Diract Notation, two mathematical tools crucial to any quantum programmer.
+A mastery of this material will prove invaluable in understanding the Bloch Sphere and Dirac Notation, two mathematical tools crucial to any quantum programmer.

-The "superificial" in the title is intentional, as the concepts presented in this section are important but are introduced in a way that is as removed as possible from the actual underlying Quantum Mechanical phenomena, which will be investigated when you get introduced to the math that pairs with the field.
+The "superficial" in the title is intentional, as the concepts presented in this section are important but are introduced in a way that is as removed as possible from the actual underlying Quantum Mechanical phenomena, which will be investigated when you get introduced to the math that pairs with the field.

 ## What are Quantum Mechanics?

 Quantum Mechanics is the mathematical framework used to describe the behavior of motion and interaction in subatomic particles.

-At such small scales, Classical Physics and the Newtonian Mechanics we are inuitively familiar with in our daily lives completely falls apart and unusual properties such as __Superposition__ and __Entanglement__ begin to appear.
+At such small scales, Classical Physics and the Newtonian Mechanics we are intuitively familiar with in our daily lives completely falls apart and unusual properties such as __Superposition__ and __Entanglement__ begin to appear.

 Before we explain some phenomena, it's useful to know how they were identified in the first place.